-- Lubricate the following with Quicksilver or Mercury Precision Lubricants Special Lubricant 101. - Trim Ball Ends Turn the ball ends to work the lubricant into the ball sockets.
+- 1. Lubricate the following with Quicksilver or Mercury Precision Special Lubricant 101. - Trim Rod Ball Ends Turn the ball ends to work the lubricant into the ball sockets.

-- 2. Lubricate the following with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with Teflon. - Propeller Shaft Refer to Propeller Replacement for removal and installation of the propeller.
+- 2. Lubricate the following with Quicksilver or Mercury Precision Lubricants Anti-corrosion Grease or 2-4-C with Teflon. - Propeller Shaft refer to Propeller Replacement for removal and installation of the propeller.
 Coat the entire propeller shaft with lubricant to prevent the propeller hub from corroding and seizing to the shaft.

-- Lubricate the following with Quicksilver or Mercury Precision Lubricants 2-4-C with Teflon or Special Lubricant 101. - · Alternator Belt Tensioner Pivot Shaft (EFI Models) Lubricate through fitting.
+- 3. Lubricate the following with Quicksilver of Mercury Precision Lubricants 2-4-C with Teflon or Special Lubricant 101. - Alternator Belt Tensioner Pivot Shaft Lubricate through fitting.

-- · Swivel Bracket Lubricate through fitting. - · Tilt Support Lever Lubricate through fitting.
+- Swivel Bracket Lubricate through fitting. - Tilt Support Lever Lubricate through fitting.